kelienzo/DigiMart/README.md

 ## Technologies

-* Kotlin: The programming language used.
+* Kotlin: The programming language used (Google's preferred language for Android app development).
 * MVVM: Cleanly separate an application's business and presentation logic from its user interface ( UI)
 * Jetpack Compose: Android’s recommended modern toolkit for building native UI.